9th New York State Militia

 |August 28||Thoroughfare Gap|

-The regiment was commanded by Colonel Stiles and lost 15 enlisted men killed or mortally wounded and 39 men missing.
+The regiment was commanded by Colonel Stiles.
+It lost 15 men killed or mortally wounded and 39 men missing.

 |September 6-22||Maryland Campaign.
 Assigned to 3rd Brigade, 2nd Division, 1st Army Corps, Army of the Potomac.|